opensearch-project/documentation-website/_analyzers/token-filters/min-hash.md

 # Min hash token filter

 The `min_hash` token filter is used to generate hashes for tokens based on a [MinHash](https://en.wikipedia.org/wiki/MinHash) approximation algorithm, which is useful for detecting similarity between documents.
-The `min_hash` token filter takes a set of tokens (typically from an analyzed field) and generates their hashes.
+The `min_hash` token filter generates hashes for a set of tokens (typically from an analyzed field).

 ## Parameters